mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_tuning_guide.md

 ![operator_performance.png](./images/operator_performance.png)

-Figure 4：Communication Operator Stage
+*Figure 4: Communication Operator Stage*

 - If the communication duration is long, it means that the communication operator is communicating most of the time.
 Users can go to the `Link Information page` to observe the bandwidth to confirm whether there is a slow link that causes the communication time to be long.
 If there is a problem with the bandwidth of a link, users need to check the link and repair the link problem.

 ![rank_id_link_info.png](./images/rank_id_link_info.png)

-Figure 5: Link Information
+*Figure 5: Link Information*

 - If the waiting duration is long, it means that there are slow nodes in the cluster, and users can confirm and repair the slow nodes through steps 1 and 2.
 - In addition to the communication and waiting time, there will be a Reduce time for AllReduce communication operators.
 If the time period is long, it means that the operator performing Reduce is abnormal.
 Please feedback to the [MindSpore Community](https://gitee.com/mindspore/mindspore/issues) .